The woods are lovely, dark and deep,

 - Robert Frost

 This last article to wrap up the overview of the cannabis investment thesis highlights the need to look at the big picture, and to not miss the forest for the trees.
 If you look at the history of the alcohol industry post prohibition (1933), you will see that the growth was not over years but over several decades.
-As mentioned in my Cannabis Investing 1: Investment Opportunity of the Century? writeup, just 5 alcoholic beverage companies that I listed had a combined market cap of well over US$300 Billion.
-In comparison, the 15 cannabis companies shortlisted (for high quarterly revenues) and analyzed in the Best Cannabis Stocks analysis, had a combined market cap (at the time of this blog’s launch) less than 10% of just these 5 alcoholic beverage companies.
+As mentioned in my Cannabis Investing 1: Investment Opportunity of the Century? writeup, just 5 alcoholic beverage companies that I listed had a combined market cap of well over US$ 300 Billion.
+In comparison, the 16 cannabis companies shortlisted (for high quarterly revenues) and analyzed in the Best Cannabis Stocks analysis, had a combined market cap (as of November 2023) of only around US$ 10 Billion.

 Cannabis is an original plant medicine with healing powers known to the human species for several millennia.
 These healing properties of the miracle plant are the root cause of the growing acceptance and consumption of Cannabis.
 The rise in physical and mental stress and suffering in the human species has highlighted the need for alternatives to alcohol, tobacco, opioids, anti-depressants and other means by which humans cope with stress.
 The reality, that we often forget, is that it is the humans that need the miracle plant.
 As human intelligence and consciousness rises, the ignorance and stigma of cannabis will decline.